NOAA-GSL/SENA-c_sw/CONTRIBUTING.md

 * All branches that add new features, capabilities, or enhancements must be named:
 `feature/name-of-my-feature`
 * All branches that fix defects must be named: `bugfix/name-of-my-bugfix`

+A rule of thumb for choosing a branch type: If it isn't a bugfix, it is a feature.

 In addition to the naming conventions, all branches must have a clearly defined, singular purpose, described by their name.
 It is also prefered, but not required,